+- Which of the following variables affect L2 acquisition of argument structure most?

+- The L1 effects

+- The L2 input effects

 - The L2 internal effects

 - The developmental effects

-- 2. Are there any interaction effects between the variables?
+- II.
+Are there any interaction effects between the variables?
 If so, how?

-The clarification of the relationship between the above questions will contribute to current SLA research especially in terms of the possible role of L1 knowledge, L2 classroom input, and verb semantics-syntax correspondences in the acquisition of argument structure.
+The clarification of the relationship between the above questions will contribute to the current SLA research especially in terms of the possible role of L1 knowledge, L2 classroom input, and verb semantics-syntax correspondences in the acquisition of argument structure.